Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

 We prove in Proposition \ref{prop:decomp_vephat} that there is a norm-equivalence under the adapted scalar product \eqref{def:scalar12_intro},

-The advantage of the second decomposition is the cancellation of the $\textup{Mod}_0$ term in the decomposition of the generated error \eqref{def:EztauMod} that causes the loophole in the $L^2_{\omega_\nu}$ estimate.
+This second decomposition is introduced so as to produce a cancellation with uncontrollable crossed terms between $\vep$ and the approximate solution (more precisely, a cancellation with the $\textup{Mod}_0$ term in the decomposition of the generated error \eqref{def:EztauMod}).

-It happens that we need to perform a $H^1$-energy estimate in the soliton scale $|z\pm a| \sim \nu$ and a $H^2$-energy estimate in the parabolic scale $|z \pm a| \sim 1$ and a round weighted $L^\infty$ estimate in the outer zone $|z| \gg 1$ to get a round $L^\infty$ bound to close the nonlinear estimate.
+The sole control of the solution at the $L^2_{\omega_\nu}$ level is not enough to estimate nonlinear terms, so we control $\vep$ in additional higher regularity norms.
+We perform a $H^1$-energy estimate in the soliton scale $\cup_{\pm}\{|z\pm a| \lesssim \nu\}$, a $H^2$-energy estimate in the parabolic scale $\cap_{\pm}\{|z \pm a| \gtrsim 1\}$ and a weighted $L^\infty$ estimate in the outer zone $\{|z| \gg 1\}$ which allows to close the nonlinear estimates.
 The $H^1$ energy estimate (see \eqref{def:H1innnorm} for a definition of the norm) is delicate and requires a careful treatment of the scaling term thanks to the localization effect near the soliton-scale (by considering $|z \pm a| \ll 1$) and the dissipative structure of the problem, see Lemma \ref{lemm:H1energy}.
-The $H^2$ estimate for $|z \pm a|\sim 1$ is a standard parabolic regularity (see Lemma \ref{lemm:H2energy} and the weighted $L^\infty$ estimate in the outer zone is simply obtained by a maximum principle. \\
+The $H^2$ estimate in $\cap_{\pm}\{|z \pm a|\gtrsim 1\}$ is a standard application of parabolic regularization (see Lemma \ref{lemm:H2energy}) and the weighted $L^\infty$ estimate in the outer zone is a standard application of parabolic comparison principle.